sjagata/knowledgeCorner/javascript/BrushUp.md

 Whenever you use function inside another function, a closure is used.

+In JavaScript, closures are the primary mechanism used to enable data privacy.
+When you use closures for data privacy, the enclosed variables are only in scope within the containing (outer) function.
+You can't get at the data from an outside scope except through the object's privileged methods.

 Whenever you use eval() inside a function, a closure is used.
 The text you eval can reference local variables of the function, and within eval you can even create new local variables by using eval('var foo = …')

 When you use new Function(…) (the Function constructor) inside a function, it does not create a closure.
 (The new function cannot reference the local variables of the outer function.)